 - They take the extra time to tell why.

 - They make your entire website more authoritative.

 - The search engines will love you for it and view you as someone who knows their stuff.
 Almost used a four-letter word there and then thought better of it!
 Insert your own if you are so inclined.

-The above list of the advantages of long articles for non-profit content marketing are spot on.
+The above list of the advantages of long articles for non-profit content marketing is spot on.
 But there is another big reason why going long works.
-As a non-profit organization, donations often rely on pulling the heart strings and generating emotions from readers.
+As a non-profit organization, donations often rely on pulling the heartstrings and generating emotions from readers.